 If the windows are left open on the GLB the driver can close them all at the outside door handle or from a distance using the remote.
 On a hot day the driver can lower the windows from a distance using the keyless remote.
 The driver of the Rogue can only operate the windows from inside the vehicle, with the ignition on.

 The GLB’s rain-sensitive wipers adjust their speed and turn on and off automatically based on the amount of rainfall on the windshield.
 This allows the driver to concentrate on driving without constantly adjusting the wipers.
 The Rogue’s manually variable intermittent wipers have to be constantly adjusted.

 To help drivers avoid possible obstacles, the GLB offers optional cornering lights to illuminate around corners when the turn signals are activated.
 The Rogue doesn’t offer cornering lights.
 The GLB also offers optional adaptive headlights to illuminate around corners automatically by reading vehicle speed and steering wheel angle.

 The GLB’s standard outside mirrors include heating elements to clear off the mirrors for better visibility.
 Nissan charges extra for heated mirrors on the Rogue.

-The GLB offers optional automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The GLB’s optional rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Rogue offers an automatic rear view mirror, but its side mirrors don’t dim.